General

 Adding a PowerPoint Presentation to Your course Module Here's how you can do it!
 Go to slides.google.com, click on 'Blank'.
 Click on 'File' in the top left corner and then 'Open'.
 Select 'Upload' and upload your presentation.
 Click on 'Share' in the top right corner.
 Under 'Get link', select 'Anyone with the link'.
 Copy the link.
 Go to your course module.
 Open the lesson where you want to place the PowerPoinFew readersCopy a course module

 Want to show the same content again, create learning paths, or offer a retake, but don't feel like adjusting everything manually?
 Copy your lesson.
-To do this, go to the settings of your lesson (course module -overview -sliders next to the name of your lesson) and click on the copy icon to the left of the trash can.
-The lesson, including its content, will be automatically duplicated and will appear at the bottom of the existing lessons! (https://storage.crisp.chat/users/helpdesk/weFew readersGeneral settings of your course module
+To do this, go to the settings of your lesson (course module -> overview -> sliders next to the name of your lesson) and click on the copy icon to the left of the trash can.
+The lesson, including its content, will be automatically duplicated and will appear at the bottom of the existing lessons! .
+Create lessons and sections When you click the arrow at the top left, a menu will appear.
+At the beginning of creating your course module, this menu will be empty.
+At the bottom, you'll find two buttons.
+The left button iSome readersPublishing a course module

 Setting Conditions in a Course Module One of the unique features of Pluvo is the ability to set conditions within a course module.
 These conditions enable you to precisely design personalized learning paths.
 Conditions can be set at the lesson or section level within course modules.
 To set conditions, click on the overview at the top left (1).
 Then, move your mouse over thFew readersScore per course module and per lesson